Randle, Knicks beat Celtics to clinch No. 4 seed in East

 Boston cut a 21-point deficit to three in the final minutes, but Nerlens Noel had two big blocked shots before Randle hit a free throw to close the scoring.

+Coach Tom Thibodeau said he wanted the Knicks to enjoy their accomplishment Sunday but then quickly turn their attention to playoff preparations.

+“So you don’t want to feel too good, because you always want more,” he said.

-The Knicks entered the day tied with the Hawks, who played later Sunday against Houston, but own the tiebreaker if they finish with the same record after sweeping the three-game season series.
+The Knicks entered the day tied with the Southeast Division champion Hawks, who played later Sunday against Houston, but own the tiebreaker if they finish with the same record after sweeping the three-game season series.

-The Knicks were one of the NBA’s biggest surprises in Tom Thibodeau’s first season after having little to no playoff expectations outside the organization.
+The Knicks were one of the NBA’s biggest surprises in Thibodeau’s first season after having little to no playoff expectations outside the organization.
 But they play the rugged defense characteristic of his teams and got much-improved play from Randle and Barrett to strengthen the offense as the season went on.

 Boston was a disappointment, finishing 36-36, but can still make the postseason with a win in the play-in tournament.
 The Celtics will host No. 8 Washington on Tuesday.